threefoldfoundation/threefold_data/content/project/generation_blue/generation_blue.md

 ## Powered by ThreeFold

-We are proud to partner with ThreeFold to securely host our decentralized mobile apps.
+We are proud to partner with ThreeFold to securely host our decentralized mobile apps on the most sustainable architecture we've found on the planet.

 ## Join saving our planet!